 - 6 tablespoons (88ml) heavy whipping cream

 - Preheat the oven to 350°F. Prepare 3 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
 Prepare the bake even stripes if desired.

 - In a large mixing bowl, combine the sugar, vegetable oil, eggs and vanilla extract.
 Beat on medium speed until well incorporated and the batter is lighter in color.
 Next mix in the sour cream and beat until well combined.

 - In a separate bowl, sift together the dry ingredients.
 Alternate half the dry ingredients followed by half of the coffee and mix just until the flour starts to incorporate.
 Repeat with remaining ingredients.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan.
 Bake at 350°F for 20-24 minutes.
 Rotate your pans in the oven halfway through baking.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

-- For the frosting: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat until butter looks light in color.
 Next, beat the cocoa powder into the butter until well mixed.

 - Alternate adding 2-3 cups of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
 Add pinch of salt as needed.
 Ensure all the powdered sugar is well combined and beat for 2-3 minutes before adding additional powdered sugar.